-Use the D2L Dropbox named a1 to submit a zip file named a1.zip that contains all your work.
-If you submit more than one a1.zip, we'll grade your final submission.
+Use the D2L Dropbox named a2 to submit a zip file named a2.zip that contains all your work.
+If you submit more than one a2.zip, your final submission will be graded.
 Here's the full list of deliverables:

+'''

 warmup.hs

 ftypes.hs

 join.hs

 tob.hs

 splits.hs

 cpfx.hs

 paired.hs

 street.hs

 editstr.hs

-observations.txt (for extra credit)
+observations.txt(for extra credit)

+'''